yxsamliu/llvm-project/clang/docs/ClangOffloadBundlerFileFormat.rst

 The ``clang-offload-bundler`` is used to bundle device binaries for different processor and feature settings.

-The rules of compatible offload targets in a single bundled device binary is defined in `AMDGPU Embedding Bundled Code Objects
+If target ID is supported, the rules of compatible offload targets in a single bundled device binary is defined in `AMDGPU Embedding Bundled Code Objects
   <https://llvm.org/docs/AMDGPUUsage.html#embedding-bundled-objects>`_.